castle-engine/cge-www/README.md

   1. testing is described in TESTS.txt
   2. compiling and packing releases is described in pack/README.txt

-- When release is packed, it's nice to tag it on GitHub.
+- When release is packed, it's nice to tag it, see scripts/make_tags.sh script.

   Old notes:
   See scripts/make_svn_tags.sh --- leave uncommented only